top of page

 Micronutrients

-Micronutrients are the nutrients required for plant growth but used in smaller quantities, specifically chlorine (Cl), molybdenum (Mo), copper (Cu), iron (Fe), zinc (Zn) and boron (B).
+Micronutrients are the nutrients required for plant growth but are used in smaller quantities, specifically chlorine (Cl), molybdenum (Mo), copper (Cu), iron (Fe), zinc (Zn), and boron (B).

 Mycotoxin